upa/mscp/doc/mscp.rst

    source IP address for a short period as a brute force attack.
 This option inserts intervals between the attempts to avoid being determined as an attack.
 The default value is 0.

+**-W CHECKPOINT**
+   Specifies a checkpoint file path to save the state of a failed transfer.
+When transferring fails due to, for example, connection disruption or user interrupt, **mscp** writes the information about remaining files and chunks to the specified checkpoint file. **-W** option with **-D** (dry-run mode) only writes a checkpoint file and exits.

+**-R CHECKPOINT**
+   Specifies a checkpoint file path to resume a transfer.
+When this option with a checkpoint file is passed, **mscp** loads a remote host, copy direction, and files and their chunks to be transferred from the checkpoint file.
+Namely, **mscp** can resume a past failed transfer from the checkpoint.
+Resumeing with a checkpoint does not require *source ... target* arguments.
+Other options for establishing SSH connections, for example, username, port number, config file, should be specified as with the failed run.
+In addition, checkpoint files contain files as relative paths.
+Thus, you must run **mscp** in the same working directory as the failed run.

+You can see contents of a checkpoint file with **mscp** *-vvv -D -R CHECKOPOINT* command.

 **-s MIN_CHUNK_SIZE**
    Specifies the minimum chunk size. **mscp** divides a file into chunks